devicefuture/atto/docs/courses/turtle.md

 > **Hint:** Why do we tell our turtle to turn 120° instead of 90° this time?
 That's because when our turtle gets to the end of drawing a line, it has to turn more than 90° to draw the next line.
 Try entering different values other than `120` to see what happens!

+Try editing your code to make it draw a circle.
+Use the arrow keys to go back and change the numbers in your code, and then use the Down arrow to get to the last line, and type `run`.

 ---

 We can do some cool effects using the `for` loop in atto.
 The variable `i` in our `for` loop can be used to find how many times we've already repeated our code.
 Type `new` and then the following: